flofriday/better-tiss-calendar/README.md

 ![Architecture Diagramm](architecture.png)

 Calendar clients download subscribed calendars periodically (some even let you set the polling rate).
-Instead so when a request comes in for a calendar this server downloads the original calendar from tiss and formats all events and enriches them with more information before returning it to the client.
+Now with bettercal when a request comes in for a calendar this server downloads the original calendar from tiss and formats all events and enriches them with more information before returning it to the client.